SyphonArch/DS-HW-tester/README.md

 1. You add your expected output files to `./testcases/{PROJECT_NAME}/testset/output/`
 3. You run the tester!
 It will load new testcases automatically.

+   Just make sure that your files end with a `.txt` extension.

 ### Platforms
 This tester was tested on macOS and Windows.